Griffins goalie Pat Nagle comes 'full circle' with GM Steve Yzerman

 Last year, the former Tampa Bay free-agent reunited with Yzerman, who re-signed Nagle to a one-year, minor-league deal with the Red Wings.

-The 32-year-old goalie, who had played only eight AHL games in eight years and was fifth in all-time ECHL wins with 191, helped save the Griffins' season with a 9-8-1 record down the stretch, a 2.32 goals against average and a .920 save percentage.
+The 32-year-old goalie, who had played only eight AHL games in eight years and was fifth in all-time ECHL wins with 191, helped save the Griffins' season with a 9-8-1 record down the stretch, a 2.32 goals-against average and a .920 save percentage.

 Last week, Yzerman re-signed Nagle to another AHL contract for one season.
 Terms of the deal weren't released but salaries on a standard AHL players' contract can range from $50,000 to approximately $700,000 per season.